 Saddle Up Trail Enhancements

-This 1.2-mile section was fist constructed in 2019 but experiences temporary closures when heavy rain events make the trail inaccessible.
-Construction will take place from April to September 2023 to mitigate this issue and improve the trail’s usability with low bridges, boardwalks, and trail armoring as well as widening the trail to 4’ minimum to create Fayetteville’s first trail to accommodate adaptive mountain bikers.
+Complete: This 1.2-mile section was first constructed in 2019 but experienced temporary closures when heavy rain events make the trail inaccessible.
+Construction took place in 2023 to mitigate this issue and improve the trail’s usability with low bridges, boardwalks, and trail armoring as well as widening the trail to 4’ minimum to create Fayetteville’s first trail to accommodate adaptive mountain bikers.
 These improvements are paid in part by a 2021 grant from the Arkansas Department of Transportation.